pau1campbe11/Genome-wide-analysis-of-the-response-to-anthelmintic-treatment-by-field-populations-of-O.ostertagi/Sense_check_fastq_header_edit.md

-# Sense check that fastq header edit hasn't changed or removed sequences
+# Sense check that fastq header edit hasn't changed or removed the number of sequences

 ## Check line count for original fastq